 There are two types of economic indicators, Leading and Lagging.
 A leading indicator pertains to a future event or upcoming trends in the business or market.
 They give a clue about the direction of the economy.
-Consumer Confidence Index, initial jobless claims, Purchasing Managers Index are some of the critical leading indicators.
+Consumer Confidence Index, initial jobless claims, and Purchasing Managers Index are some of the critical leading indicators.

 Trading Economics has a great list of economic indicators, which you can see a snippet of below.

 National Income and Price Determination

 One of the simplest ways to explain the National income and price determination is Keynes’ two-sector model.
 He assumed an economy where the government and foreign trade do not play a role.
 In other words, it is a closed economy that has no government intervention.
 The two sectors include households and firms.